ibm-cloud-docs/codeengine/configmap-secret-referencing-vol.md

 In this scenario, let's create a secret and then reference the secret as a mounted file when running an application, which uses the `ibmcom/ce-secret-vol` image.

-The sample image, reads each file in the `/mysecrets` directory and prints the name of the file and its contents to standard output for each request, so that the output is contained in the app logs.
-For more information about this sample application, see [`secrets-vol`](https://github.com/IBM/CodeEngine/blob/master/secrets-vol/secret.go).
+The sample image, `ibmcom/ce-secret-vol`, reads each file in the `/mysecrets` directory and prints the name of the file and its contents to standard output for each request, so that the output is contained in the app logs.
+For more information about this sample application, see the [secrets as volumes (`secrets-vol`) sample in the {{site.data.keyword.codeenginefull_notm}} GitHub repo](https://github.com/IBM/CodeEngine/blob/master/secrets-vol/secret.go).

 While this scenario uses a secret, you can use the same steps to reference a configmap as a mounted file by substituting `configmap` for `secret` in the commands.
 {: tip}